cj-holmes/scanline/README.md

 ## Update

 -   June 2023
+    -   **This project is in development and is buggy - it is not a finished product!**
     -   I have completely re-written `{scanline}` after stumbling upon [Ole Ivar Rudi’s CRT scanline hack](https://twitter.com/oleivarrudi/status/895665025251123201?s=20).